 The following table details the specific types of experience that are accepted by the program to meet the intensive care unit requirement.

 Acceptable ICU experiences:

 Neurocritical Care (NSICU)

 Pediatric ICU (PICU)

-Cardiac Catherization Lab (CCL) does not qualify because the physicians, not the RNs, are performing or heavily involved in the actual procedures.
+Cardiac Catherization Lab (CCL) does not qualify because the physicians, not the registered nurses, are performing or heavily involved in the actual procedures.

-Long Term Acute Care Hospital is not an ICU and does not require important procedures such as hemodynamic monitoring, vents, EKG.
+Long Term Acute Care Hospital is not an intensive care unit and does not require important procedures such as hemodynamic monitoring, vents, and EKG.